nitharios/mouse-be-gone/README.md

 #### Bash

 1. Create a project folder outside of the ```Mouse Be Gone!``` folder
-1. Copy all of the contents from the ```Hands-Off``` repo into the new repo using ONE line of code in your terminal
+1. Copy all of the contents from the ```Mouse Be Gone!``` repo into the new repo using ONE line of code in your terminal

 #### I Messed Up!